pauljainta/Software-Verification-Project/report.md

 - Optimizing performance and memory utilization to enhance efficiency
 - Integrating the ring buffer with real-world systems and applications to evaluate its practical utility

+## Forge Model

+The forge model is currently in implementation stage.
+Following functionalities are implemented.
+Currently with few minor modifications it is possible to simulate the receive path.
+Where NIC is producing and CPU is consuming.

+1. Sigs and predicate for ring buffer.
+2. Sigs and predicate for DMA write and MMIO write operations.

+The next steps include

+1. Write predicate for DMA read and MMIO read to simulate transmit path.
+2. Break down and write predicate for PCIe read and write ops.
+3. Incorporate orderings from PCIe spec.

 # Demo

+## Operational model with Python

 Taking into consideration the following scenario will allow us to illustrate the functionality of our ring buffer implementation: